jsomedon/night.zig/README.md

 ### Rant

-I just started looking into `zig` yesterday, and I couldn't believe fine folks of `zig` community are manually grabbing the nightly bin without any tool.
+I just started looking into `zig` yesterday, and I couldn't believe fine folks of `zig` community are manually grabbing the nightly bin without any tools?
 So here we have this one.

 I didn't fully test architecture & os detection logic, only on `x86_64-linux` and `aarch64-macos`.